ayu1/PHENOSTAMP/README.md

 # PHENOSTAMP

-Markdown file with code to run PHENOSTAMP.
+I reformatted the PHENOSTAMP code to be run via several functions in a markdwon file format.

 Original code is sourced from: https://github.com/anchangben/PHENOSTAMP